Ferry service provided by the Texas Department of

 Tour provides daily driving tours of historic Galveston

-12 passenger electric shuttle.
-This sight seeing tour
+on a 12 passenger electric shuttle.
+This sight seeing

 this chance to get a new perspective on Galveston Bay

-this busy port can only truly be appreciated
+this busy port can only truly be appreciated from the

 Island Historic Pleasure Pier features family oriented